 Joining hosts Carol Loi and Alex Tee were a family specialist from Focus on the Family Singapore, Chong Ee Jay, who is also a digital life educator and counsellor, and Pauline Phoon who founded social enterprise SOOS OIO which develops youths as well as the founder of COMEBACK, a game dependency intervention programme.

 Rounding up the panellists for the night was Peter Tan-chi Jr, the CFO of real estate company AXEIA.
-Tan-chi is a small group leader at Christ’s Commission Fellowship (CCF), a church in the Philippines founded by his father Pastor Peter Tan-Chi.
+Tan-chi is an elder at Christ’s Commission Fellowship (CCF), a church in the Philippines founded by his father Pastor Peter Tan-Chi.
 CCF has over 100,000 members and 70 satellite churches in the Philippines as well as churches and small groups worldwide.

 One gamer’s story